shoggoth/ExplodeFight/README.md

 ## Bugs

 ## Questions
 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
-(Could add entity to the Scene as I did in the other branch possibly)
+(Could add entity to the Scene as I did in the other branch possibly).

 ### Completed Tasks
+- Weapons with actions not physics.
+- Enemies can shot web.
-- Look at reference nodes for interstitials https://stackoverflow.com/questions/36388900/add-skreferencenode-programmatically
+- Look at reference nodes for interstitials https://stackoverflow.com/questions/36388900/add-skreferencenode-programmatically.
-- Fix interstit root node crash bug - it seems to be the level label that is causing the crash
+- Fix interstit root node crash bug - it seems to be the level label that is causing the crash.
 - Interstitial root node needed so that if bonus etc is in progress when game over, it can be removed.
 - Use the warp sprite to implement the pixel shatter explode as it doesn't seem to alter the physics bounds like a scale does and can be made non-linear.
-- Hi Score display
+- Hi Score display.
-- Game over, player respawn, life counter and hi score submit
+- Game over, player respawn, life counter and hi score submit.
 - Need a state machine in the GameScene to stop the gameover state being called while the animation is running still.
 - Spawner preload and kill only those nodes which contain entities functionality.
 - Create a warpable sprite. __mob/warp__
-- Make the reveal text a little more generic
+- Make the reveal text a little more generic.
 - Spawn pattern protocol and enum (in playground: Developer).
 - See if we can do without the GKScene loading.
 - Add a Level class and allow snapshots to be calculated so that rules can be implemented.